danjodc/OpenMechanochem/README.md

 	https://github.com/danjodc/Mechnochem
 ```

-or similary depending on your citation style.
-Alternatively, the BibTex library can be appended with
+or similarly depending on your citation style.
+For LaTex users, the BibTex library can be appended with

 ```
 @misc{DeChavez2021,